hund030/TeamsFx_Wiki_review/Integrate-API-Connection-with-your-Teams-app.md

 ## Step 4: Add Configuration for provision
-Before provision, make sure the project already contains Azure Function or Bot Service to hosting your API connection.
+Before provision, make sure the project has **Azure Function** or **Bot Service** to host your API connection.
 Then add the `apiClient` to the correspoing service according to your design.

-If hosting in the Azure Function, please append following appSettings to `infra/azure.bicep`;
+If hosting in the **Azure Function**, please append following appSettings to `infra/azure.bicep`

-If hosting in the Bot Service, please append following appSettings to `infra/botRegistration/azurebot.bicep`;
+If hosting in the **Bot Service**, please append following appSettings to `infra/botRegistration/azurebot.bicep`

 <details>
 <summary><b>Basic Auth
 </b></summary>

-- Host in the Azure Function, append following values to `infra/azure.bicep`
+- Host in the **Azure Function**, append following values to `infra/azure.bicep`
 ```bicep
 ...
 // Azure Functions that hosts your function code